How Do Connecticut Courts Decide Whether a Parent Can Relocate Post Divorce?

 When Does a Relocation Substantially Impact the Parenting Plan?

 Section 46b-56d of the Connecticut statutes explains that the court must first determine whether the move would have a substantial impact on the existing parenting plan.
-This is quite dependant on both the current living situation and the existing plan.
+This is quite dependent on both the current living situation and the existing plan.
 For example, a move to a new house in the same town might not affect most parenting plans where the child didn’t have to change schools.
 Alternatively, even a move from one end of Connecticut to the other might not impact the existing parenting plan when the other parent lives internationally.
 However, a parenting plan could be substantially impacted if the two parents live in the same neighborhood and one parent hopes to move out of state.

 What is the Connecticut Legal Standard to Relocate with Children Post Divorce?

 Suppose the court finds that the existing parenting arrangement would be significantly affected by the proposed relocation.
 In that case, the statute says that the relocating parent must prove that “(1) the relocation is for a legitimate purpose, (2) the proposed location is reasonable in light of such purpose, and (3) the relocation is in the best interests of the child.”

 Every family’s facts are unique, just as every child is unique.
 Generally speaking, in the past Connecticut courts have found that better employment for the parent or the parent’s spouse can be legitimate reasons to relocate.
 In some cases Courts have found that proximity to extended family is a legitimate purpose for relocation.